ecometrica/gdal2mbtiles/README.rst

     Rendering arguments:
       --min-resolution MIN_RESOLUTION
-                            Minimum resolution to render and slice.
+                            Minimum resolution/zoom level to render and slice.
                             Defaults to None (do not downsample)
       --max-resolution MAX_RESOLUTION
-                            Maximum resolution to render and slice.
+                            Maximum resolution/zoom level to render and slice.
                             Defaults to None (do not upsample)
       --fill-borders        Fill image to whole world with empty tiles.
 Default.
       --no-fill-borders     Do not add borders to fill image.
       --zoom-offset N       Offset zoom level by N to fit unprojected images to